Collective Science

 Almost every generation imagines itself on a precipice, where individual or societal problems seem too complex to solve, and the future is bleak.
 Yet, society survives each time, often reinventing itself.
 With global climate change, dying oceans, democide, killer epidemics, and other modern crises, humanity may truly now be at the precipice where our actions in the next decade will determine the future of humankind and our only planet.

-This website discusses how proactive collective intelligence is the game-changing resource that offers hope, functioning beyond the historical model of the “wizard behind the curtain.”
-Based on research over the last two decades, the advantages and limitations of collective intelligence can now be understood – as a science.
-When compared to the traditional spectrum of problem-solving methodologies and leadership, collective intelligence using diverse groups can extend the complexity of problems that can be solved – defining when and how diverse collectives can outperform experts, while being more robust.
+This website discusses how proactive collective intelligence (CI) is the game-changing resource that offers hope and functionality beyond the historical model of the “wizard behind the curtain.”
+Based on research over the last three decades, the advantages and limitations of CI can now be understood – as a science.
+When compared to the traditional spectrum of problem-solving methodologies and leadership, CI – using diverse groups – can extend the complexity of problems that can be solved, while being more robust.

 A bit of historical perspective first.
 How groups or collectives make decisions is as old as social processes in humanity.
 But the science of collective processes isn’t unique to humans.
 All social organisms – including slime molds, ants, bees, social spiders (you don’t want to know), and primates – need to act collectively, either to collective challenges or to achieve greater efficiency.